Sofia-Carrion/Ipad_Stand/README.md

 ## Design Process
 The design process for this project was straightforward.
 The goal was to create a stand that could simply hold an iPad when it wasn't being used.

 I drew inspiration from various stands and docks, such as the charging dock for the Nintendo Switch.
 I appreciated the straightforward design of the Switch dock, which securely holds the device upright.
-Given that I would be 3D printing this stand, I modified the shape to prevent it from tipping over if bumped.
+Given that I would be 3D printing this stand (and it wasn't weighted at the bottom), I modified the shape to prevent it from tipping over if bumped.
 To enhance stability, I added fillets to both sides.
 A sketch of this can be seen below:

 <p align="center">
   <img src="iPad_D1.jpg" alt="Design 1" width="400"/>